IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 It is worth noting that the MDSC needs to create also the Ethernet LTPs terminating the Ethernet bundled link.

-The MDSC can request the P-PNC to configure a new multi-layer single- domain IP link, supported by the the just configured Ethernet bundled link, following the same procedure described in {{multi-layer-link-setup}} above.
+The MDSC can request the P-PNC to configure a new multi-layer single-domain IP link, supported by the the just configured Ethernet bundled link, following the same procedure described in {{multi-layer-link-setup}} above.

-For example, with a reference to {{fig-lag}}, the MDSC can request the P-PNC2 to setup a multi-layer single-domain IP Link between IP LTP 5- 2 on BR21 and IP LTP 6-2 on P24 supported by the Ethernet bundle link between ETH LTP 5-1 on BR21 and the Ethernet LTP 6-1 on P24.
+For example, with a reference to {{fig-lag}}, the MDSC can request the P-PNC2 to setup a multi-layer single-domain IP Link between IP LTP 5-2 on BR21 and IP LTP 6-2 on P24 supported by the Ethernet bundle link between ETH LTP 5-1 on BR21 and the Ethernet LTP 6-1 on P24.

 ### Multi-layer LAG Update